icomse/icomse.github.io/content/workshops/Advanced Sampling Summer School 2023.md

 decision_on_application: "Unknown"
 location: "Missippi"
 registration: "Closed"
-funding: "This workshop is supported by funding from National Science Foundation"
+funding: "This workshop is supported by funding from National Science Foundation."
 categories: ["future-workshops"]
 ---